jhickmanit/onfido-okta-example/README.md

 * Save the API Token generated in a secure location.
 You will not be able to retrieve this token value after exiting the pop-up window.

 ### Extend Okta User Profile
-Create the following profile attributes:
+Create the following profile attributes in both the default Okta profile and the OIDC Single Page App created above:
 * Onfido IDV Status
   - Data Type: string
   - Display Name: Onfido IDV Status